 Poly Implant Prostheses (PIP) – PIP implants are silicone breast implants that contain a defective silicone gel.
 Approximately 47,000 women across the UK had PIP implants fitted and many have been experiencing complications.
 While use of PIP implants has now been banned, many women have been living with the implants and are fearful that they might rupture resulting in serious health problems.

 Surgical Mesh Implants – These implants have been used to treat women suffering from Pelvic Organ Prolapse and Stress Urinary Incontinence.
 The use of surgical mesh has been under intense scrutiny in recent years as hundreds of women have reported serious complications and have made claims for compensation against the manufacturer and the NHS.

 The list of potential defective medical devices is endless.
 Given the serious consequences of being treated with a defective medical device it is vital that manufacturers and healthcare providers ensure that products are absolutely safe before using them on patients.
 If they fail to do this and a patient suffers loss and damage then they can make a claim for compensation.
 Our product liability and medical negligence solicitors will advise you on the most appropriate course of action.
 This may involve suing the product manufacturer for creating a defective product or the healthcare provider for failing to fit the device correctly or failing to adequately warn the patient of the potential risks associated with the device.
 In some cases it will be necessary to sue both the manufacturer and the healthcare provider as fault may lie with both.

-All initial enquiries are free and we will discuss the funding options available to our client’s, including; Legal Aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will discuss the funding options available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.